 - In 1984, after a nine-month study of Hampton Institute’s students, faculty and academic programs, the recommendation was made to change the HBCU’s name from Hampton Institute to Hampton University.

 - A large portion of Hampton University’s campus is a U.S. National Historic Landmark District.
 Some of Hampton’s most famous buildings are the Mansion House, Virginia Hall, Academic Hall, Wigwam, Cleveland Hall, Ogden, and Marquand Memorial Chapel.

 - There are currently six libraries under the Hampton University library structure, and four of them are located on Hampton University’s main campus.

-- The Hampton University College of Virginia Beach, which is located in the Virginia Beach Town Center, is a satellite campus that provides fully-accredited degree programs and professional certificates for Hampton University students.
+- The Hampton University College of Virginia Beach, which is located in the Virginia Beach Town Center, is a satellite campus that provides fully-accredited degree programs and professional certificates for HU students.

 - Wanda Sykes is an African-American actress, comedian, and writer.
-Sykes graduated from Hampton University in 1986, and over the course of her career as an entertainer, she has appeared on The Chris Rock Show, Curb Your Enthusiasm, Snatched, and Bad Moms.
+Sykes graduated in 1986, and over the course of her career as an entertainer, she has appeared on The Chris Rock Show, Curb Your Enthusiasm, Snatched, and Bad Moms.

-- Rick Mahorn graduated from Hampton University in 1980, where he was a three-time NCAA Division II champion and NAIA All-American.
+- Rick Mahorn graduated in 1980, where he was a three-time NCAA Division II champion and NAIA All-American.
 Mahorn built a successful career as an NBA player and coach before he became a co-host and radio analyst for SiriusXM NBA Radio.

 Source: Hampton University